-Stereo microscopes, however, also have two lens systems, objective and ocular.
-In that sense, stereo microscopes are, strictly speaking, also “compound” devices.
-In order to prevent confusion here, I have seen some people refer to the non-stereo microscopes either as “normal microscopes” or “biological microscopes”.
-I have to admit that neither of these two terms are appropriate.
-Stereo microscopes are also normal, and they are also used in biological research.
+I have seen some people refer to compound microscopes also as “normal microscopes” or “biological microscopes”.
+Neither of these two terms are appropriate.
+Stereo microscopes are just as “normal”, and they are also used in biological research.

 There is one important point that is often a source of confusion.
 Some compound microscopes have a binocular head with two eyepieces.
 These microscopes should not be confused with stereo microscopes, which also have two eyepieces.
 Compound microscopes are not capable of delivering a stereoscopic (3D) image, even if they have a binocular head.